mmalek06/JsonSql/readme.md

 ```

 As you can see, the lib can also handle some basic functions - for now it's only the AVG function, but more
 will come soon.
-Please, bear in mind that for now, it can only handle functions in the SELECT clause and putting
+Please bear in mind that for now, it can only handle functions in the SELECT clause and putting
 one elsewhere will cause a Left(error) result to be produced.

 ## Other